jaimindp/AI-Board-Game/README.md

 This implementation is a two player game where the goal is to move all of your own pieces to the opposition corner or 'camp' where the opposition starts.
 The Python script is a variation of that entered in a tournament playing two sides against each another.
 In this version, the computer plays against itself and displays the history of moves for the entire game.

-Program placed in top 5% of 750 competition entries
+Program placed 29th of 750 competition entries

 Competition specific rules: